 - Wait 3.5 hours a week waiting on information

 - Experience difficulties coordinating communication

 Bad communication can financially cripple the best of companies, so it’s important that you get it right.
 Over the course of the past year, the internal communication system has proved itself invaluable to companies around the world, encouraging sustainability through what is a relatively unstable and uncertain time.
 With an influx of workers now working from home for the foreseeable future, internal communication systems are for many, a lifeline that connects their people to their business - wherever they may be.
-Effective internal communication is integral to the day to day processes of any business, so it’s essential that companies have the business tools necessary to stand up to the task at hand, not to mention an effective internal communications plan to back it up.
+Effective internal communication is integral to the day to day processes of any business, so it’s essential that companies have the internal communication tools necessary to stand up to the task at hand, not to mention an effective internal communications plan to back it up.

 Whilst an internal communication system may be one of the best ways for businesses to stay connected, many simply don’t know how to get the most out of them.
 With the deskless disconnect coming more and more prominent as the workplace becomes increasingly digital, keeping your employees engaged, motivated and satisfied are becoming an increasingly crucial set of responsibilities.

 Before we delve into the do’s and don'ts of internal comms systems, you should begin by uncovering what’s important to your business.
 In what capacity can internal communications software help you and your company achieve your objectives?
 By taking a look at the bigger picture, you'll find it much easier to identify how you can leverage your internal communications process to get the results you need.